openSUSE/news-o-o/_posts/2009-03-19-opensuse-build-service-15-announced.markdown

 * Support for cross-architecture build support, added by Martin Mohring of 5e Datasoft as part of the work towards supporting the ARM architecture with openSUSE.

-* Package download on demand support thanks to Marcus HÃ¼we.
+* Package download on demand support thanks to Marcus Hüwe.

 * Filtering of build results via the Web monitor.
 This means that OBS users can view only relevant results - like failed builds or only builds targeted at specific distributions.